 The Audit & Ethics Committee (Committee) oversees our accounting and financial reporting process on behalf of the Board.
-The Committee is composed of three independent directors (as defined by the NASDAQ Listing Rules), met six times in 2016 and operates under a written charter, which is available on the Board Committee Charters and Code of Business Conduct page of our website at www.yrcw.com.
+The Committee is composed of three independent directors (as defined by the NASDAQ Listing Rules), met six times in 2017 and operates under a written charter, which is available on the Board Committee Charters and Code of Business Conduct page of our website at www.yrcw.com.
 As provided in the Committee's charter, the Committee's responsibilities include overseeing the quality and integrity of our financial reporting, including our systems of disclosure controls and procedures and internal controls, the qualifications and independence of our external auditors and the performance of our internal audit function and independent registered public accounting firm, and our compliance with legal and regulatory requirements.
 However, management has the primary responsibility for the financial statements and the reporting process, including our systems of internal controls.
-In fulfilling its oversight responsibilities, the Committee reviewed and discussed the audited financial statements included in the Annual Report on Form 10-K for the year ended December 31, 2016 with management, including a discussion of the quality and acceptability of our financial reporting as of and for the year ended December 31, 2016 and the effectiveness of our system of internal controls as of December 31, 2016.
+In fulfilling its oversight responsibilities, the Committee reviewed and discussed the audited financial statements included in the Annual Report on Form 10-K for the year ended December 31, 2017 with management, including a discussion of the quality and acceptability of our financial reporting as of and for the year ended December 31, 2017.

 The Committee reviewed with the independent registered public accounting firm, KPMG, which is responsible for expressing an opinion on the conformity of those audited financial statements with generally accepted accounting principles, its judgments as to the quality and acceptability of our financial reporting, the effectiveness of the Company's internal control and such other matters as are required to be discussed with the Committee in accordance with the standards of the Public Company Accounting Oversight Board (PCAOB).
-In addition, the Committee has discussed with KPMG the matters required to be discussed by PCAOB Auditing Standard No. 16, Communications with Audit Committees.
+In addition, the Committee has discussed with KPMG the matters required to be discussed by PCAOB Auditing Standard No. 1301, Communications with Audit Committees.